2.a) General properties of matter

 The space between filaments is completely empty and hollow in the theoretic state of supersymmetry.

-This characteristic of matter will be very useful to me when developing the theory of the formation of mass and the new theory of the atom.
+This characteristic of matter will be very useful to us when developing the theory of the formation of mass and the new theory of the atom.

 This property of matter is very intuitive, but we have to take into account that it is combined with a huge rigidity at the scale at which we ourselves operate.